 The month-long intensive is designed for those who seek to explore and develop their vocation as wilderness guides within the tradition of the School of Lost Borders.
-Participants are given the opportunity and mentorship to fully immerse themselves in the ceremonial and practical aspects of modern day wilderness rites of passage that have evolved throughout years of experimentation and practice and have been passed down through the teaching of our elders.
-It is a beneficial training for those who plan to integrate the vision fast ceremony with adults, youth, and with diverse populations.
+Participants are given the opportunity and mentorship to fully immerse themselves in the ceremonial and practical aspects of modern-day wilderness rites of passage that have evolved – and continues to evolve – throughout years of experimentation and practice, and have been passed down through the teaching of our elders.

-Program Overview: The group will camp together in the heights of the White/Inyo Mountains, cohabitating as individuals while respectfully entering the community of the wild beings of this place.
-Most days will include time together in council, as well as ceremonial solo time on the land, exploring the themes of the day.
+Most days will include time together in council, as well as solo time on the land, exploring the themes of the day.
 The apprentice-trainee must play two roles: that of initiate and that of field therapist, naïve participant and knowing professional.
 The experiences of initiatory activity on the land will inform and illumine the subject matter of the teaching.

 Trainees will have the opportunity to learn from a rotating team of highly experienced guides and teachers from Lost Borders throughout the month, culminating in a four-day personal vision fast.

 Topics will include but not be limited to: